noughtmare/lafont90/README.md

 In this project we implemented a very basic compiler for interaction nets.
-We have tried to adhere as much as possible to the proposal of Lafont in his original paper [1], but for some parts it was necessary to take inspiration from a later paper by Ian Mackie [3] especially for the initial net definition.
+We have tried to adhere as much as possible to the proposal of Lafont in his original paper [1], but for some parts we took inspiration from a later paper by Ian Mackie [3] especially for the initial net definition.

 This project contains the following Rascal modules: